 It allows for crimping a wide range of pipe sizes from 3/8” up to 1” by easily changing the head ring size.
 Along with head ring adjustment, this tool also allows you to properly calibrate its jaws for the best fit possible for each ring size.

-When it comes to simplicity and efficiency the SharkBite PEX Crimping Tool is tough to beat.
-The durability, construction quality, ergonomics and ease of use of this tool makes it a solid choice for those who tend to work with the two main sizes of PEX pipe.
+The durability, construction quality, ergonomics, and ease of use of this tool make it a solid choice for those who tend to work with the two main sizes of PEX pipe.

 There is no changing out head ring sizes on the SharkBite.
 Which means there are no extra parts to lose and search for.
 You slip this crimping tool over the crimping ring whether ½” or ¾”.
 And use the leverage of its compound hinges to give the ring a good squeeze.

-Getting a watertight PEX connection with a copper crimp ring can be accomplished using the Zurn QCRTMH Steel Multi-Head Copper Crimp Tool.
-This tool is a durable, versatile and frustration-free option among the best copper ring PEX crimping tools available on the market.
+This tool is a durable, versatile, and frustration-free option among the best copper ring PEX crimping tools available on the market.

 There are a wide variety of considerations that guide any purchasing decision.
 Many of those considerations are according to personal preference.
 But there are some general features that the best PEX crimping tools should include.
 Providing you with what you need to know about those features is the objective of this guide.